Video Block

 Absolutely.

-Goodwill Industries of North Central Wisconsin is a registered 501(c)(3) nonprofit organization.
-Nationally, Charity Navigator — an independent organization that evaluates philanthropic organizations — gives Goodwill NCW a rating of 100 out of 100.
+Goodwill NCW is a registered 501(c)(3) nonprofit organization.
+Nationally, Charity Navigator — an independent organization that evaluates philanthropic organizations — gives Goodwill NCW a 4 star rating.

 We also are proud to be recognized by GuideStar with its Platinum Seal of Approval, the highest rating for nonprofit organizations.